-POSTPARTUM NO ON-BREASTFEEDING WOMEN CODE PRIORITY 304 HISTORY OF PREECLAMPSIA VI History of diagnosed preeclamps ia by a physician as self-reported by r as reported or documented by physician, cian's orders for any pregnancy.
-Document: Diagnosis and name condition in the participant's heal of the physician that is treating this th record.
-311 HISTORY OF PRETERM OR EA ARLY TERM DELIVERY VI Preterm : Delivery of an infant boregnancy only. orn at ≤ 36 weeks.
-Applies to most recent Document: Delivery date and we eeks gestation in participant's health record Early Term: Delivery of an infant Applies to most recent pregnance t born at ≥ 37 weeks and ≤ 38 weeks. y only.
-Document: Delivery date and we eeks gestation in participant's health record 312 DELIVERY OF LOW BIRTH WEI GHT INFANT(S) VI more infants with a birth weight of less gms).
-Applies to most recent pregnancy Document: Weight(s) and birth d ate in the participant's health record.
+POSTPARTUM NON-BREASTFEEDING WOMEN CODE ODE 304 HISTORY OF PREECLAMPSIA VI History of diagnosed preeclamps ia by a physician as self-reported by r as reported or documented by physician, cian's orders for any pregnancy.
+Document: Diagnosis and name condition in the participant's heal of the physician that is treating this the record.
+311 HISTORY OF PRETERM OR EA RLY TERM DELIVERY VI Preterm : Delivery of an infant bo most recent pregnancy only. rn at < 37 weeks gestation.
+Applies to Document: Delivery date and we record. eeks gestation in participant's health Early Term : Delivery of an infant Applies to most recent pregnancy t born at \ge 37 weeks and < 39 weeks. y only.
+Document: Delivery date and we record. eeks gestation in participant's health 312 DELIVERY OF LOW BIRTH WEI GHT INFANT(S) VI Woman has delivered one (1) or more infants with a birth weight of less than or equal to 5 lb.
+8 oz.
+(2500 gms).
+Applies to most recent pregnancy only.
+Document: Weight(s) and birth date in the participant's health record.
 321 HISTORY OF SPONTANEOUS ABORTION, FETAL OR NEONATAL LOSS VI Spontaneous abortion, fetal or ne This does not include elective ab eonatal loss in most recent pregnancy. ortions.
 Term Definition Spontaneous Abortion (SAB) The spontaneous termination of a gestation at < 20 weeks or of a fetus weighing < 500 grams.
-Fetal Death The spontaneous termination of a gestation at ≥ 20 weeks.
+Fetal DeathThe spontaneous termination of a gestation at ≥ 20 weeks.
 Neonatal Death The death of an infant within 0-28 days of life.
-Document: Date(s) of spontaneous abortion, fetal/neonatal death(s) in the participant's health record; weeks gestation of spontaneous abortion; weeks gestation for fetal death(s); age, at death, of neonate(s).
+Presence of condition diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant caregiver. · · · bus abortion, fetal/neonatal death(s) in the s gestation of spontaneous abortion; y; age, at death, of neonate(s).

+POSTPARTUM NON-BREASTFEEDING WOMEN

+CODE PRIORITY

-POSTPARTUM NON-BREASTFEEDING WOMEN CODE PRIORITY 331 PREGNANCY AT A YOUNG AGE III For most recent pregnancy.
-Conception at less than or equal to 17 years of age.
-Applies to most recent pregnancy only.
-Document: Age at conception on the WIC Assessment/Certification Form High Risk: Conception at less than or equal to 17 years of age 332 SHORT INTERPREGNANCY INTERVAL VI Delivery date for most recent pregnancy occurred less than 25 months after the live birth of the previous pregnancy.
+331 PREGNANCY AT A YOUNG AGE Ш

+For most recent pregnancy, conception at less than or equal to 20 years of age.

+Document: Age at conception on the WIC Assessment/Certification Form.

+332 SHORT INTERPREGNANCY INTERVAL VI

+Delivery date for most recent pregnancy occurred less than 25 months after the live birth of the previous pregnancy.

 Document: Delivery dates of last two pregnancies in the participant's health record.

-333 HIGH PARITY AND YOUNG AGE VI The following two (2) conditions must both apply: 1.
-The woman is under age 20 at date of conception AND She has had 3 or more pregnancies of at least 20 weeks duration (regardless of birth outcome), previous to the most recent pregnancy.
-Document: Delivery date; number of pertinent previous pregnancies (of at least 20 weeks gestation) and weeks gestation for each, in the participant's health record 335 MULTI FETAL GESTATION VI More than one (>1) fetus in the most recent pregnancy High Risk: Multi-fetal gestation
+335 MULTI FETAL GESTATION VI

+More than one (>1) fetus in the most recent pregnancy.

+High Risk: Multi-fetal gestation.